Why You Should Visit

 Why the Conservancy Selected This Site

-The first tracts at Lorance Creek were purchased by the Conservancy and the Arkansas Natural Heritage Commission in 1989 to conserve the swamp and the adjacent uplands important in protecting groundwater quality.
-The natural area supports over 587 species of plants (seven of which are considered rare), 125 species of birds, and 25 amphibian and reptile, including the rare bird-voiced tree frog which lives in the tops of cypress trees.
+The first tracts at Lorance Creek were purchased by the Conservancy and the Arkansas Natural Heritage Commission in 1989 to conserve the swamp and adjacent uplands important in protecting groundwater quality.
+The natural area supports over 587 species of plants (seven of which are considered rare), 125 species of birds, and 25 amphibians and reptiles, including the rare bird-voiced tree frog that lives in the tops of cypress trees.
 It is an important area for migratory birds.

 What the Conservancy Has Done/Is Doing